eavestn/reflections/mountains/alaska-2023.md

 When they find ancient bodies - bodies from all socioeconomic and demographic backgrounds - they're sometimes found with things: dead horses, dead wives, dead servants, gold, material cultural items, vehicles, pottery, the list is both sometimes odd and nearly endless.
 And I'd always thought, "How absolutely stupid."

-Then, my father died - suddenly and in many ways unexpectedly.
+Then, when my father died - suddenly and in many ways unexpectedly -

-When my father died, I understood everything.
+I understood everything.

 I don't know how I knew to answer the phone.
 I was asleep.
 My phone was silent when I woke up - no vibrating, face down.
 I turned it over and my mom was calling.
 I answered the phone knowing what was about to be said.
 My dad now in his late seventies had corrective heart surgery only a few days before.
 On the other end of the phone, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."